krb5/krb5/doc/mitK5features.rst

     with more recent versions of Visual Studio.
 A large volume of unused Windows-specific code has been removed.
 Visual Studio 2013 or later is now required.

+Release 1.18

+* Administrator experience:

+  - Remove support for single-DES encryption types.

+  - Change the replay cache format to be more efficient and robust.
+    Replay cache filenames using the new format end with ``.rcache2`` by default.

+  - setuid programs will automatically ignore environment variables that normally affect krb5 API functions, even if the caller does not use krb5_init_secure_context().

+  - Add an ``enforce_ok_as_delegate`` krb5.conf relation to disable
+    credential forwarding during GSSAPI authentication unless the KDC sets the ok-as-delegate bit in the service ticket.

+* Developer experience:

+  - Implement krb5_cc_remove_cred() for all credential cache types.

+  - Add the krb5_pac_get_client_info() API to get the client account name from a PAC.

+* Protocol evolution:

+  - Add KDC support for S4U2Self requests where the user is identified by X.509 certificate.
+(Requires support for certificate lookup from a third-party KDB module.)

+  - Remove support for an old ("draft 9") variant of PKINIT.

+  - Add support for Microsoft NegoEx.
+(Requires one or more third-party GSS modules implementing NegoEx mechanisms.)

+* User experience:

+  - Add support for ``dns_canonicalize_hostname=fallback``, causing
+    host-based principal names to be tried first without DNS canonicalization, and again with DNS canonicalization if the un-canonicalized server is not found.

+  - Expand single-component hostnames in hhost-based principal names when DNS canonicalization is not used, adding the system's first DNS search path as a suffix.
+Add a ``qualify_shortname`` krb5.conf relation to override this suffix or disable expansion.

+* Code quality:

+  - The libkrb5 serialization code (used to export and import krb5 GSS security contexts) has been simplified and made type-safe.

+  - The libkrb5 code for creating KRB-PRIV, KRB-SAFE, and KRB-CRED messages has been revised to conform to current coding practices.

+  - The test suite has been modified to work with macOS System Integrity Protection enabled.

+  - The test suite incorporates soft-pkcs11 so that PKINIT PKCS11 support can always be tested.

 `Pre-authentication mechanisms`